pascallaliberte/sharpen.page/_posts/2021-01-15-no-you-dont-need-social-proof.md

 Maybe precede that with a catchy headline:

 > Find a new starting point.
-> You've been seeing other people do the no-code thing, and you want in
+> You've been seeing other people do the no-code thing, and you want in.

 And you'll spot the kind of testimonials you'll allow on your site.